-- 2. Thirty-eight Real and Other Properties Acquired (ROPA) with aggregate net book value of P2.414 million as at December 31, 2022 were not appraised for more than two years, contrary to the BSP Circular No. 520, series of 2006 and UCPBS ROPA Manual. - 2.1 Section 3 (c) 5 of Bangko Sentral ng Pilipinas (BSP) Circular No. 520 dated March 20, 2006 provides:
+- 2. Real and Other Properties Acquired (ROPAs) with aggregate net book value of P62.040 million as at December 31, 2023, recognized in the Investment Properties account, were not appraised for more than two years, contrary to BSP Circular No. 520, series of 2006 and the UCPBS ROPA Manual. - 2.1 Section 3c.5 of Bangko Sentral ng Pilipinas (BSP) Circular No. 520 dated March 20, 2006 re: Amendments to Circular No. 494 on the Accounting for Appraisal Increment Reserves and Real and Other Properties Acquired, provides:

 Appraisal of Properties.
 Before foreclosing or acquiring any property in settlement of loans, it must be properly appraised to determine its true economic value.
 If the amount of ROPA to be booked exceeds P5 million, the appraisal must be conducted by an independent appraiser acceptable to the BSP.
-An in-house appraisal of all ROPAs shall be made at least every other year: Provided, That immediate re-appraisal shall be conducted on ROPAs which materially decline in value.
+An in-house appraisal of all ROPAs shall be made at least every other year: Provided, that immediate re-appraisal shall be conducted on ROPAs which materially decline in value.

-2.2 In line with the BSP Circular, the UCPB Savings Bank Inc.'s (UCPBS) ROPA Manual on the appraisal requirement for acquired properties provides:
+2.2 In line with the BSP Circular, the UCPB Savings Bank Inc. (UCPBS) ROPA Manual on the appraisal requirement for acquired properties provides the following: